 To go up to Shafer Trail, you have to start at Potash Road that at some point turns into muddy Shafer Trail Road that later on connects to White Rim Road and runs up to the Island in the Sky Road at the top.

-Even though Canyonlands is open year-round, Shafer Trail is often closed due to bad weather.
+Even though Canyonlands is open year-round, Shafer Trail is often closed due to bad weather, especially in the winter.
 When it's open, it requires a 4WD vehicle with high clearance and low range gear.
 In the winter, your vehicle must be equipped with snow chains.
 It's also advised to bring a spare tire, extra gas, a shovel, and a high-lift jack.
 Avalanches, blizzards, heavy snowfalls, and landslides can occur anytime.
 Since weather conditions change rapidly, it's advised to consult with the Canyonlands website before you go.
 You do not need a day-use permit on Potash Road and Shafer Trail.

 When on top, you'll be rewarded with a breathtaking panoramic view of the Canyonlands from the Shafer Canyon Overlook.
-The view from Shafer Trail one of the most photographed in the world.
-From an altitude of about 600 m (2,000 ft) above the Colorado River, the viewpoint is a perfect spot for observing Canyonlands' pinnacles and buttes.
+The view from Shafer Trail is one of the most photographed ones in the world.
+From an altitude of about 2,000 ft (600 m) above the Colorado River, the viewpoint is a perfect spot for observing Canyonlands' pinnacles and buttes.

 Canyonlands National Park offers about 20 individual campsites in 10 camping areas.
 Overnight permits are required for all vehicles, bicycles, and motorcycles.
 Campgrounds have toilets in each area but there is no water.
 Shafer Campground is the closest to the trail.
 You can also stay at Kayenta Campground in the nearby Dead Horse Point State Park with more stunning views,

 How long is the descent of Shafer Trail?

 What kind of car can go to Shafer Trail?